-Even with more complexity, introduced in HTTP/2 by encapsulating HTTP messages into frames, HTTP is generally designed to be simple and human readable.
-HTTP messages can be read and understood by humans, providing easier developer testing, and reduced complexity for new-comers.
+HTTP is generally designed to be simple and human readable, even with the added complexity introduced in HTTP/2 by encapsulating HTTP messages into frames.
+HTTP messages can be read and understood by humans, providing easier testing for developers, and reduced complexity for newcomers.

 HTTP is extensible